Derby County return to Pride Park

 Season Ticket Holders were sent a code to watch live home games, and up to seven midweek away games, on RamsTV ahead of the 2020/21 season.
 If you have not redeemed your 2020/21 voucher code, you are requested to do so as soon as possible.

 If you already have an account with dcfc.co.uk and viewed streams via RamsTV last season, all you need to do is log-in and redeem your code.
-This code will appear on the landing page when you login to your account.
+If you have forgotten your password, please click here.
+If you do not have a website account, register here and make sure your name, address and FanID match what we have on record for you.

-Once you have redeemed the voucher code, you will be able to login to your account and watch the game.
+Once you have redeemed the voucher code, you will be able to login to your account and watch the Coventry City fixture.

 Click here to redeem your code.